Parliamentary.ai

 Overview

-This bill amends the National Health Service Redress Act 2006 to improve efficiency and reduce costs in resolving patient complaints.
-It does this by introducing time limits for claims processing, setting a maximum compensation amount, and clarifying the scope of the redress scheme.
+This bill amends the National Health Service Redress Act 2006 to improve the efficiency and reduce the cost of handling claims for compensation against the NHS.
+It aims to achieve this by introducing time limits for claims and setting a maximum compensation amount.

 Description

-• Compensation Limits: A maximum amount for financial compensation will be set for claims under the scheme.
-This aims to control costs.
+• Compensation Limit: A maximum amount for financial compensation will be set for claims made under the NHS Redress scheme.

-• Commencement Date: The bill sets a commencement date of April 1st, 2012 for sections 1 to 16 of the 2006 Act.
+• Commencement Date of 2006 Act: This bill retroactively sets the commencement date of sections 1 to 16 of the 2006 Act to April 1, 2012.

 Government Spending

-The bill states that any expenditure incurred by ministers or government departments in implementing the Act will be paid from Parliament.
-It also indicates that any increase in sums payable under other Acts due to this bill will also be covered by Parliament.
-No specific figures are provided in the bill text.
+The bill states that any expenditure incurred by a Minister of the Crown or a government department due to the Act, and any increase in sums payable under other Acts, will be paid from public funds.
+No specific figures are provided in the text.

 Groups Affected